This zucchini tomato gratin is delicious, gorgeous, and quite easy to make. Leftovers are very good the next day, gently reheated or even cold.

 Who knew – cheese is healthy!

 Gratins are so tasty.
 I really admire the French for teaching us that the best way to make vegetables taste good is to either generously butter them, or add a layer of cheese and bake them.
-And now that current research says dairy fat is harmless and even beneficial, I feel even better about topping my vegetables with cheese!
+And now that current research says dairy fat is harmless and even beneficial for most healthy people, I feel even better about topping my vegetables with cheese!

 Try to use fresh, firm zucchinis and tomatoes in this recipe.
 It’s a simple recipe that heavily relies on the flavor of the vegetables.
 So tasteless watery supermarket vegetables will simply not do.